 Things I Never Told My Parents

-As tradition calls for in the second week of July, I visited the ranch and spent a blazing hot weekend kicking back by the pool while the dogs chased chickens, the horses grazed and my dad manned the grill.
+As tradition calls for once a year, I visited the ranch and spent a blazing hot weekend kicking back by the pool while the dogs chased chickens, the horses grazed and my dad manned the grill.
 The more family members who come, the more we start story-telling, laughing and reminiscing.
-We may have broken a record for our family this year!
+We may have broken a record for our family this year.

-Likely being the most opposite of the rest of the bunch, the conversation usually ends up coming ’round to me a few times.
-What am I doing with my life, am I still dating that strange character from last year and oh, remember when Selena almost did that ONE STUPID THING?!
+Likely being the most opposite from the rest of the bunch, the conversation usually ends up coming ’round to me a few times.
+What am I doing with my life, am I still dating that strange character from last year and oh, remember when you almost did that ONE STUPID THING?!

-When it came time for that last subject, I responded differently than I normally would.
-Instead of shrugging and laughing with them, I admitted a few things that they never really knew the truth about.
+When it came time for the latter subject, I responded differently than I normally would.
+Instead of shrugging and laughing with them, I admitted a few things they never really knew the truth about.

 Yes, it was me who toilet-papered the neighbor’s house when I was 14.